Apple Rumors Suggest iPhone 11 Could Come In New Color & Offer Longer Battery Life

 — 9to5Mac.com (@9to5mac) August 14, 2019

-The leakers also reaffirmed other rumors, like ones that said Apple had plans to eliminate the 3D Touch feature from new iPhones, which Apple introduced to allow users to apply pressure on the screen to allow for more input options.
+The leaker also reaffirmed other rumors, like ones that said Apple had plans to eliminate the 3D Touch feature from new iPhones, which Apple introduced to allow users to apply pressure on the screen to allow for more input options.
 Apple has allegedly planned to eliminate this feature in order to eliminate thickness in the display that it had been unable to otherwise remove.

 Apply typically announces its new iPhone lineup sometime in September and makes the devices available for purchase within a few weeks.